-I am a Wallscourt Fellow in Financial Technology at the University West of England, Bristol.
-The role is roughly equivalent to a senior research and teaching position.
+I am a Wallscourt Fellow in Financial Technology at the University West of England, Bristol: UWE staff profile

-Previously I held a postdoctoral research and innovation position at the Department of Information Security and Communication Technology at the Norwegian University of Science and Technology.
+Previously I held a postdoctal research and innovation position at the Department of Information Security and Communication Technology at the Norwegian University of Science and Technology.

 I completed a joint PhD from the Norwegian University of Science and Technology (NTNU) and Queensland University of Technology (QUT) in 2019.
-My PhD thesis, entitled: Towards Fairness and Decentralisation in Modern Cryptocurrencies, was submitted to NTNU in 2018 and was successfully defended in 2019.
+My PhD thesis, entitled: Towards Fairness and Decentralisation in Modern Cryptocurrencies, was successfully defended in 2019.

-My primary supervisor for my PhD was Professor Colin Boyd, and my cosupervisor was Professor Kristian Gjøsteen.
-At QUT, my main supervisor was Associate Professor Xavier Boyen.
+My primary supervisor from NTNU was Colin Boyd, and my cosupervisor was Kristian Gjøsteen.
+At QUT, my principal supervisor was Xavier Boyen.

 I also hold a bachelors degree in Mathematics from Keele University and a masters degree in Mathematics of Cryptography and Communication from Royal Holloway University of London.